-Military: Prior to retirement, qualifying members may purchase up to a maximum of 4 years military service that includes active service from which they were honorably discharged.
-All months the member is eligible for must be purchased.
-This service credit cannot be used to satisfy the vesting requirement.
+Military: Prior to retirement, qualifying members Military: Prior to retirement, qualifying members may purchase up to a maximum of 4 years military service that includes active service from which they service that includes active service from which were honorably discharged.
+All months the member they were honorably discharged.
+All months the is eligible for must be purchased.
+This service member is eligible for must be purchased.
+This credit cannot be used to satisfy the vesting requirement.
+Periods of military service cannot requirement.
 Periods of military service cannot coincide with employment in a state agency.